switchensemble/switchensemble.github.io/_posts/concerts-2022/2022-11-19-hallwalls.md

 ---
 layout: concert
 categories: performance
-describe: "[Switch~ Ensemble] performs two new commissions from Victoria Cheah and Jen Kutler, alongside works by Sarah Hennies and Julius Eastman"
+describe: "[Switch~ Ensemble] performs Resonant Mechanisms: The Experimental Tradition in Upstate New York, which includes two new commissions from Victoria Cheah and Jen Kutler, alongside works by Sarah Hennies and Julius Eastman"
 date: 2022-11-19
 time: "7:30pm"
 status: "Cancelled due to inclement weather"